K4liber/InverseIteration/README.md

 #### Build Inverse Iterator

-Set up AMGX build path (variable AMGX_BUILD_PATH in the Makefile) and type:
+Set up AMGX build and include paths (variables AMGX_BUILD_PATH and AMGX_INCLUDE_PATH in the Makefile) and type:

 ```sh
 $ make